calistaferoniq/IS-477-Group-Project/StatusReport.md

 **Pending**

-* Move both CSVs to `data/raw/` and update acquisition logs.
 * Generate **per-source EDA profiles** and **quality reports** into `results/`.
 * Commit initial **scripts** in `scripts/` and complete `requirements.txt`.
 * **Automation** once profiling, cleaning, and all previous steps are completed.